 Hartley, Jean.
 "Philip Larkin and me, or you: the democratic appeal of his poetry."
 A talk delivered at the University of Hull on 15 November 2000.
 Philip Larkin Society.

 Kamitani, Suzuyo.
-"Jane Exall 'A Bosomy English Rose.'"
-About Larkin 16 (2003).
+"Jane Exall,'A Bosomy English Rose.'"
 On Larkin's correspondence with Jane Exall, who used to frequent the Library where Larkin worked.
 About Larkin 16 (2003).

 Kenyon, John.
 "Larkin at Hull."
 About Larkin 6 (1998).
 Larkin's tenure as a librarian at U of Hull.

 Mackinnon, Lachlan.
 "Reading Between the Lines."
 A review of Further Requirements, a posthumous collection of Larkin's prose.
 The Guardian, 30 Sept.
 2001.

 Motion, Andrew.
 "A Fanfare for the Common Man."
 The Guardian 5 July 2003.

 Neumann, Fritz-Wilhelm.
 "The Poet of Political Incorrectness: Larkin's Satirical Stance on the Sexual-Cultural Revolution of the 1960s."
 EESE 4 (2003).

 Orwin, James L. "Philip Larkin."
 Philip Larkin Society.
 A brief biography.